Commander-in-chief: Australia

-In practice, however, the Governor-General does not play an active part in the Australian Defence Force's command structure, and the democratically accountable Australian Cabinet (chaired by the Prime Minister) de facto controls the ADF.
-The Minister for Defence and several subordinate ministers exercise this control through the Australian Defence Organisation.
+In practice, however, the governor-general does not play an active part in the Australian Defence Force's command structure, and the democratically accountable Australian Cabinet (chaired by the prime minister) de facto controls the ADF.
+The minister for defence and several subordinate ministers exercise this control through the Australian Defence Organisation.
 Section 8 of the Defence Act 1903 states:

+Austria

+Article 80 of the Constitution of Austria stipulates that the president of Austria is the commander-in-chief of the Austrian Armed Forces.
+The same article designates the minister of defence as being in command of the army.

 Barbados

 According to the Constitution of Barbados, the president of Barbados is the commander-in-chief of Barbados Defense Force.
-Between 15 August 1979 and 30 November 1966, prior to the transition to a republican system, the monarch of Barbados, Queen Elizabeth II, was head of the Defense Force, with the Governor-General of Barbados as her viceroy.
+Between 1966 and 2021, prior to the transition to a republican system, the monarch of Barbados, Queen Elizabeth II, was head of the Defense Force, with the governor-general of Barbados as her viceroy.
 The president adopted these powers.

 Bangladesh

+First President Sheikh Mujibur Rahman was the supreme commander of all the armed forces of the republic.
+In absence of him, then vice president Syed Nazrul Islam was acting president and acting supreme commander of all the armed forces of the republic.

 The commander-in-chief of Bangladesh Armed Forces is the president, although executive power and responsibility for national defense resides with the prime minister.
 This is discharged through the Ministry of Defence, headed by the minister of defence, which provides the policy framework and resources to the Armed Forces to discharge their responsibilities in the context of the defence of the country.

-The only exception was the first commander-in-chief, General M. A. G. Osmani, during Bangladesh Liberation War in 1971, who was commander of all Bangladesh Forces, reinstated to active duty by official BD government order, which after independence was gazetted in 1972.
+The first commander-in-chief, General M. A. G. Osmani, during Bangladesh Liberation War in 1971, who was commander of Muktibahini/Bangladesh Forces, reinstated to active duty by official BD government order, which after independence was gazetted in 1972.
 He retired on 7 April 1972 and relinquished all authority and duties to the president of Bangladesh.

 Belarus

-The president of Belarus is the Commander-in-Chief of the Belarusian Armed Forces (Галоўнакамандуючы Узброенымі Сіламі Рэспублікі Беларусь).
+The president of Belarus is the commander-in-chief of the Belarusian Armed Forces (Галоўнакамандуючы Узброенымі Сіламі Рэспублікі Беларусь).
 The Belarusian commander in chief has an official uniform befitting of the rank, which the president wears on official occasion and ceremonies in relation to the military.
 The role of commander in chief is laid out in Article 28 of the Constitution of Belarus, which states that he/she has the authority to "appoint and dismiss the high command of the Armed Forces".

 Belgium

 Article 167 of the Constitution of Belgium designates the king as the commander-in-chief.
-In practice, the Chief of Defence is the head and commander of the Belgian Armed Forces.
-He reports directly to the Minister of Defence and is responsible for advising the Minister, for the implementation of defence policy and for the administration of the department.
+In practice, the chief of defence is the head and commander of the Belgian Armed Forces.
+He reports directly to the minister of defence and is responsible for advising the minister, for the implementation of defence policy and for the administration of the department.